Obama vows justice after U.S. envoy killed in Libya

 "I ask myself, how could this happen?
 How could this happen in a country we helped liberate, in a city we helped save from destruction?"
 Clinton said.
 "This question reflects just how complicated and, at times, how confounding the world can be."

-(Additional reporting by Margaret Chadbourn, Mark Felsenthal, Paul Eckert, Lisa Lambert and Arshad Mohammed and Andy Sullivan aboard Air Force One; editing by Bill Trott, Mohammad Zargham and Cynthia Osterman)
+(Additional reporting by Margaret Chadbourn, Mark Felsenthal, Paul Eckert and Arshad Mohammed; editing by Bill Trott and Mohammad Zargham)